skunkel99/csprag-w19-rpn/week01/homework/hw1.md

 ## Question 1
 ``` 1
-{{ Guest additions are a collection of device drivers that are designed to achieve closer integration between the host and operating system. }}
+{{ Guest additions are a collection of device drivers that are designed to achieve closer integration between the host and operating system.
+After installing them, I was able to copy and paste items from my VM to my local machine, and vice versa.}}
 ```

 ## Question 2